 Even today, the Staff of Asclepius – symbol of the World Heath Organization and other medical organizations – pays tribute to the constellation Ophiuchus the Serpent Bearer.

-Are you a night owl or early bird?
-If so, look for the waning moon to be in the vicinity of the bright star Aldebaran from late night till dawn.
-In fact, as seen from eastern Europe and the Middle East, the moon will actually occult – cover over – Aldebaran sometime on the night of August 8-9.
+In fact, as seen from eastern Europe and the Middle East, the moon will actually occult – cover over – Aldebaran sometime on the night of August 8-9, 2015.
 In Moscow, Russia, people can watch the moon occult Aldebaran on August 9, from 1:25 to 2:13 a.m.
 Moscow Standard Time.
-Click here to find out more occultation times, but remember to convert from Universal Time to the local clock reading in your time zone.
+Click here to find out more occultation times.
+Just remember to convert from Universal Time to the local clock reading in your time zone.